IrenGorak/page_object_project/README.md

 # page_object_project
-He re is some test in PageObject pattern with test case inn petesr frayemwork
+Here is some test in PageObject pattern with test case in petest frayemwork